How do I produce biochar?

 Photo: Naturefund

-9. Let cool down
+9. Allow to cool

 Kiln ist bis zum Rand gefüllt mit frisch hergestellter Pflanzenkohle